oracle-livelabs/common/labs/sqldevweb-login/sqldevweb-login.md

 ## Introduction

-This lab guides you through accessing the Oracle Autonomous Database instance on Oracle Cloud and connecting to your Autonomous Database using Database Actions (also known as SQL Developer Web) as the ADMIN.
+This lab guides you through accessing the Oracle Autonomous Database instance on Oracle Cloud and connecting to your Autonomous Database using Database Actions (also known as SQL Developer Web) as the *built-in* `ADMIN` Administrator account.

 Database Actions is included with Oracle REST Data Services.
 It is the web-based version of Oracle SQL Developer.
 Database Actions enables users to perform actions like: